Enjoy High Tea in Washington D.C. at the National Cathedral

 Cathedral Highlights includes all of the must-see features of the Cathedral, and provides the perfect introduction to the history, architecture, and artwork of the Washington National Cathedral for first-time visitors and returning friends.

 Angels have been represented in art, literature, and film for centuries.
 These messengers have intrigued artists and viewers throughout history.
 This tour seeks angels in the myriad ways they appear throughout the Cathedral.
 See angels expressed in the Cathedral artsstained glass, needlepoint, woodcarving, and stonecarving.

 Experience springtime in our nations capital with a regular Cathedral Highlights tour followed by a special and festive tea in the tower to celebrate the beauty of cherry blossoms in bloom.

 The Cathedral Gardens comprise thirty of the fifty-nine acres of the close and reflect the Gothic style of cloister gardens from the Middle Ages.
 Designed by Frederick Law Olmsted, Jr., the Cathedral gardens serve as home to countless perennials, herbs, and native plants.
-In case of inclement weather, a garden slide presentation is available inside, and the gardens can be viewed from the vantage point of the Pilgrim Observation Gallery.
+In case of inclement weather, an indoor tour will be presented.

 What are the basic elements shared by any Gothic building?
 Why is Gothic so well suited to religious structures?
 Through the Cathedrals soaring walls and exquisite carvings, visitors explore the Gothic style and its unique characteristics, purposes, and building methods.